leverh/django4/README.md

 The **footer** presents essential copyright information and credits the creative minds behind Healthy Choices.
 The footer also includes convenient social media contact links, allowing users to reach out to the app's creator effortlessly, as well as fellow users that are also connected to the app one Facebook/Instagram.

-**base.html** ensures that each page within the Healthy Choices web application adheres to a consistent and visually appealing design, providing a memorable and delightful user experience.

 #### home.html